dsunegin/bankua/README.md

 DB_FINUSER:  finance_user           - mysql User created by db_finance.sql
 DB_FINDATABASE: finance             - Database created by db_finance.sql
 DB_FINPASSWORD: psw_finance_user    - UserPassword created by db_finance.sql
-TODAY: true/false
+PERIOD: Is not set/today/tomorrow
-        if true (DEFAULT) - if this value is true, index-fx-bankua.js will get only FX rates for Today if false -  Get all historic rates
+        Is not set (BY DEFAULT)     - index-fx-bankua.js will get all historic rates today                       - will get only FX rates for Today tomorrow                    - will get only FX rates for Today
 ```

 ## Running `bankua`